OpenScan-org/OpenScan-Doc/docs/firmware/setup.md

 ## Overview

 It is necessary to use a **Raspberry Pi with at least 1GB of RAM** to run the firmware.
-So far, the firmware has been tested on Raspberry Pi 3B+ and 4B variants. (but it might work on other versions)
+So far, the firmware has been tested on Raspberry Pi 3B+ and 4B variants, but it might work on other versions.

-The easiest way is to download the latest Raspbian image and flash your micro sd card as described [here](#flashing-the-sd-card-using-the-raspberry-pi-imager).
+The easiest way is to download the latest Raspbian image and flash your micro SD card as described [here](#flashing-the-sd-card-using-the-raspberry-pi-imager).

-Alternatively you can set-up the firmware manually by following [this guide](#manually-installing-and-setting-up-your-raspberry-pi) .
+Alternatively you can set up the firmware manually by following [this guide](#manually-installing-and-setting-up-your-raspberry-pi).

 ## Flashing the SD Card using the Raspberry Pi Imager